This Loud Morning: Background

-David Cook began to concentrate working on this his second album after his first major tour, the Declaration Tour, concluded in December 2009.
+Cook began to concentrate working on this his second album after his first major tour, the Declaration Tour, concluded in December 2009.
 While on the tour, he put down some riffs and lyrical ideas, and started song-writing as a band towards the end of the tour.
 He collaborated with a number of songwriters, early collaborators on his song-writing included Matt Squire, Brian Howes, Claude Kelly, Max Martin, Raine Maida, Scott Stevens and John Rzeznik.
 More than 80 songs were written for the album, and 14 were tracked.
 He had hoped initially that a single would be ready for release in April 2010 and the album that summer.
 However, a producer for the album was not announced until May, and recording started in June that year with producer Matt Serletic at the helm.

 Before recording, he said he has "lofty ideas" for his second album and described early songs written with Julian Emery and Jim Irvin as having "massive choruses" and "very U2-esque".
 At the beginning his goal was to make an album that "really, really pushed the concept of dynamic".